-When considering the remuneration elements set out in this Remuneration Statement, the Remuneration Committee and the Board of Directors have primarily applied principles of fairness and competitiveness, balancing of interests of shareholders, fund investors as well as employees, and promoting as well as strengthening the performance culture both short and long term.
+When considering the remuneration elements set out in this Remuneration Statement and Report, the Board’s Remuneration Committee and the Board of Directors have primarily applied principles of fairness and competitiveness, balancing of interests of shareholders, fund investors as well as employees, and promoting as well as strengthening the performance culture both short and long term.

 Board of Directors

 Decision-making process and main principles of remuneration